ibm-cloud-docs/power-iaas/getting-started.md

 {{site.data.keyword.powerSysFull}} is an IBM Power server offering.
 You can use the {{site.data.keyword.powerSys_notm}} to deploy a virtual server, also known as a logical partition (LPAR), in a matter of minutes.
 You can provision flexible, secure, and scalable compute capacity for Power enterprise workloads both on IBM {{site.data.keyword.powerSys_notm}} in ({{site.data.keyword.off-prem}} and in {{site.data.keyword.on-prem}}) in your data center.

 You get fast and flexible management that can be connected to access a stack of enterprise services from IBM – all with pay-as-you-use billing.
-Using these services you can easily adjust workloads with flexible compute capacity. {{site.data.keyword.powerSys_notm}} instances can be used across the IBM Cloud platform globally.
+Using these services you can easily adjust workloads with flexible compute capacity.
 You can quickly deploy a {{site.data.keyword.powerSys_notm}} to meet your specific business needs and easily control workload demands.
 Avoid the large capital expenses or added risk when migrating your essential workloads and get started with {{site.data.keyword.powerSys_notm}} today!
 For frequently asked questions about the {{site.data.keyword.powerSys_notm}}, see [FAQ](/docs/power-iaas?topic=power-iaas-powervs-faqs).

 ## IBM {{site.data.keyword.powerSys_notm}} in [{{site.data.keyword.off-prem}}]{: tag-blue}
 {: #public-cloud}

  IBM {{site.data.keyword.powerSys_notm}} resources reside in IBM data centers with dedicated networking and Storage area network (SAN)-attached Fibre Channel storage.
 You can choose one of the regions that is listed in the specifications that are nearest to your data center.
-IBM Power clients who rely on private cloud infrastructure can now quickly and economically extend their Power IT resources on the cloud.
+IBM Power clients who rely on client-owned infrastructure can now quickly and economically extend their Power IT resources off-premises.

-In the data centers, the {{site.data.keyword.powerSys_notm}} are separated from the rest of the IBM Cloud servers with separate networks and direct-attached storage.
-The internal networks are fenced but offer connectivity options to IBM Cloud infrastructure or private cloud environments.
-This infrastructure design enables {{site.data.keyword.powerSys_notm}} to maintain key enterprise software certification and support as the {{site.data.keyword.powerSys_notm}} architecture is identical to certified private cloud infrastructure.
+In the data centers, the {{site.data.keyword.powerSys_notm}}s are separated from the rest of the IBM Cloud servers with separate networks and direct-attached storage.
+The internal networks are fenced but offer connectivity options to IBM Cloud infrastructure or on-premises environments.
+This infrastructure design enables {{site.data.keyword.powerSys_notm}} to maintain key enterprise software certification and support as the {{site.data.keyword.powerSys_notm}} architecture is identical to certified on-premises infrastructure.